-Parkinson's disease causes certain brain cells to die.
-They are the cells that help control movement and coordination.
+Parkinson disease causes certain brain cells to die.
+These are the cells that help control movement and coordination.
 The disease leads to shaking (tremors) and trouble walking and moving.

 Paralysis agitans; Shaking palsy

 The disease tends to affect men more than women, although women also get the disease.
-Parkinson's disease sometimes runs in families.
+Parkinson disease sometimes runs in families.

 The disease can occur in younger adults.
-When a younger person gets Parkinson's, it is often due to that person’s genes.
+In such cases, it is often due to the person's genes.

 Tell your doctor right away if you have these side effects.
 Never change or stop taking any medicines without talking with your doctor.
 Work with your doctors and other providers to find a treatment plan that works for you.

 As the disease gets worse, symptoms such as stooped posture, frozen movements, and speech problems may not respond to the medicines.